Live demo report

 A real tracelane .html, exactly as it lands on a CI runner's filesystem when a test fails.

-The link below opens an actual tracelane report — the same artifact your suite
+Below are two real tracelane reports — the same artifact your suite writes to

-Fully offline.
 No server.
 No backend call.

-What you're looking at
+What you're looking at (the WebdriverIO report)

 This report comes from a WebdriverIO test driving a small same-origin fixture "Acme Tools" — a fake shop that emulates a real end-to-end flow: sign in → browse products → add three items to the cart → click checkout.
 Three deliberate API failures fire along the way: